jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 BONUS!!!
 *********************************************************************************

 Since you made it this far, I have a gift for you, it will make using your computer easier and :ref:`how to make a test driven development environment` as well.
-This is how your computer is organized. :ref:`Click here for the BONUS!<learn directory structure>`
+This is how your computer is organized. :ref:`Click here for the BONUS!<BONUS: learn directory structure>`

 ----